Luke Waterfall

-Luke Mathew Waterfall (born 30 July 1990) is an English professional footballer who plays as a centre-back for club Worksop Town.
+Luke Mathew Waterfall (born 30 July 1990) is a former English professional footballer who is assistant manager at side Boston United.

-He has previously played in the English Football League for Scunthorpe United, Mansfield Town, Lincoln City and Shrewsbury Town and at non-league level for Altrincham, Ilkeston Town, Gainsborough Trinity, Macclesfield Town and Wrexham.
+He has previously played in the English Football League for Scunthorpe United, Mansfield Town, Lincoln City, Grimsby Town and Shrewsbury Town and at non-league level for Altrincham, Ilkeston Town, Gainsborough Trinity, Macclesfield Town, Wrexham, Hartlepool United and Worksop Town.
 He was part of the Lincoln team that won the National League and FA Trophy and the Grimsby Town team that was promoted to the EFL via the play-offs in 2022.
-He joined Hartlepool United in 2024.
+He also reached the FA Cup quarter finals with both clubs in 2017 and 2023.

 Career

 Early career

 Born in Sheffield, South Yorkshire, Waterfall started his career with Barnsley and was a regular for their youth and reserve teams in the 2007–08 season.
 After being released, he signed for League One club Tranmere Rovers on 18 July 2008 after a successful trial.
 He made his debut on 12 August after coming on as a 63rd-minute substitute in a 2–0 defeat away to Grimsby Town in the League Cup.
 He made his first start on 2 September in a 1–0 victory over Accrington Stanley in the Football League Trophy.

 He joined Conference Premier club Altrincham on 14 October 2008 on loan, and made one appearance in the league as a substitute and three cup starts.
 He was released by Tranmere at the end of 2008–09.